From Insight to Implementation:

 Simple UI

-In addition, I was tasked with comparing two designs displaying support type and coverage information.
-The goal is to help customers easily locate this information after purchase
+In addition, I was also tasked with comparing two designs displaying support type and coverage information.
+The goal was to help customers easily understand and locate this information after purchase.

 Methodology